 Writing for the web (for websites or social media communications) is very different from writing for print.
-One major difference is that people rarely “read” on the web, they scan.
+One major difference is that people rarely “read” on the web.

 Here are a few things you need to keep in mind when writing for the web:

-- People can leave your website at any second with a simple click, so you have to grab their focus.
+- People can leave your website at any second with a simple click, so you need to be more creative and helpful to keep their focus.

 - You can create links to offer more details for those who want it, while keeping it brief for those who don’t.